-By physiotherapist Peter Maindal
+By Physiotherapist Peter Maindal

 Positioning is used when

-In situations like this a position offering good stability will have a positive impact on the persons perceived sense of safety and frequently have a calming effect on anxious and extrovert reacting persons.
-Thereby you make the procedure easier for the caregiver and thus improve work health and safety.
+In situations like these, a position offering good stability will have a positive impact on the client’s sense of safety and will often also have a calming effect on anxious and outwardly reacting clients, thus improving the workplace health and safety.